 Essential reading: Best smart bike helmets

-The device is packed with advanced analysis features such as time in zone, cycling-specific VO2 max and recovery time (when used with a power meter and heart rate monitor), indoor trainer support, cycling dynamics (when used with Vector or Vector 2 power meter) and in-ride challenges through Strava and Garmin Connect segments.
+Featuring a 3.5 inch colour touchscreen and a new aero-dynamic design, the device is packed with advanced cycling functionality.
+You’ll get a plethora of standard analysis features including some more advanced such as time in zone, cycling-specific VO2 max and recovery time (when used with a power meter and heart rate monitor), indoor trainer support and cycling dynamics (when used with compatible power meter).

 Connected features include live tracking, smart notifications and automatic uploads to Garmin Connect.
 Garmin Edge 520 is compatible with both GPS and GLONASS satellites, so you benefit from more signal options, wherever your ride takes you.